garaninsoft/telegram-bot-spring-boot-quickstart/README.md

 ---

-## 🎖️ Идеи для доработки
+## 🎖️ Possible Improvements

-* Поддержка кнопок и inline-режима
+* Add buttons and inline mode support
-* Сохранение истории сообщений
+* Save message history
-* Docker-образ для деплоя
+* Build a Docker image for deployment
-* Обработка других типов обновлений (фото, голос и т.д.)
+* Support more update types (photo, voice, etc.)

 ---

-## 🎁 Лицензия
+## 🎁 License

-MIT — свободно использовать, дорабатывать и продавать как часть своих продуктов.
+MIT — free to use, modify, and sell as part of your own products.

 ---

-## ☕ Автор
+## ☕ Author

-Создан с любовью и сжатием времени — специально для тех, кто хочет:
+Crafted with love and time efficiency — for those who want to:

-* понять Telegram API с нуля
+* understand Telegram API from scratch
-* зарабатывать на разработке
+* earn money with development
-* запускать продукты быстро
+* launch products quickly

 Telegram: [@garanin\_soft](https://t.me/garanin_soft)